Level/abstract-leveldown/README.md

 Store a new entry or overwrite an existing entry.
 There are no default options but `options` will always be an object.
 If putting failed, call the `callback` function with an `Error`.
 Otherwise call `callback` without any arguments.

 ### `db._del(key, options, callback)`

+Delete an entry.
+There are no default options but `options` will always be an object.
+If deletion failed, call the `callback` function with an `Error`.
+Otherwise call `callback` without any arguments.

 ### `db._batch(array, options, callback)`
 ### `db._chainedBatch()`